 While it was a nice to sleep in a real bed, I missed the frogs singing me to sleep, and the coyotes yipping in the night, and the little birds sweetly waking me up in the morning, and was glad to have two more nights up in the hills.
 On our way back we took another detour at the recommendation of our host and headed to the Qadisha Valley.
 A short drive up the mountains brought us to a spectacular gorge, with crowded homes vying for space on the edges of the dramatic cliffs.
 Swerving down the steep switchbacks to the bottom, we were rewarded each turn with even more spectacular views.
 Once we reached the valley floor a few dramatic waterfalls were flowing from the top thanks to the previous day’s rain, which also apparently scared away other visitors, as we were lucky enough to have the whole place to ourselves.
 We spent the next couple hours hiking through a serene pine forest, an easy looped trail taking us past various 13th century hermitages, before driving back up and returning to our campsite.

 And just like that, after one more day climbing and camping, it was time to face Beirut traffic yet again.
 After returning our rental car we gave ourselves the afternoon to walk around the honey and sunshine colored Parisian shopping area, casually breezing past Roman ruins and glamorous shoppers, ending the day with one last perfect traditional Lebanese dinner.
 Really, the reason I loved this trip so much was because in between climbing or sight-seeing, there was plenty of time to just enjoy being outside.
 At the beach we took time to watch the tide change, burying our toes in the sand and letting the wind play with our hair.
 In the mountains I sat with caterpillars while they slowly crept along, and marveled at ants tirelessly working, identifying more with the butterflies overhead lazily wandering from flower to flower.
 One morning I followed a grasshopper down to a stream where we both completed our morning routines, him proudly cleaning his antennas while I washed my face in the cold, refreshing water next to him.
 I smelled every flower I could, and treated myself nightly to wine and chocolate while watching the sunset.
-At the end of each day while laying quietly side by side in our tent, we watched the bats flap to and fro in the fading light, waiting for the frogs to begin their nightly symphony.
-I feel incredibly grateful to have experienced such a carefree way of life, so simple yet completely fulfilling .
+At the end of each day while laying quietly side by side in our tent, we watched the bats flap to and fro, waiting for the frogs to begin their nightly symphony.
+Perhaps that’s what I’ll remember the most, the croaking frogs in the fading light, singing me to sleep.